jackdesert/pyramid/docs/tutorials/uwsgi/index.rst

 #.
 Visit ``http://localhost`` in a browser.
 You should see the
     sample application rendered in your browser.

 #.
-If the app does not render in the browser, tail the nginx logs to
+If the app does not render in the browser, tail the nginx logs, then
-    determine the cause.
+    refresh the browser window to determine the cause.
 (Keep uWSGI running in a separate terminal window.)

     .. code-block:: bash